zulfadz/analysis-abbot/README.md

-This is a collection of notes on the book "Counting and Probability" by AoPS.
+This is a collection of notes on the book "Understanding Analysis" by Abbot.
 These notes contain solutions to some of the exercises.
 The template is obtained from user maksimim.

 ## Instructions